|Text Index||Custom Search|

 Mr. Randy BerridgeRandy Berridge has held the position of president of the Florida High Tech Corridor Council since its formation in 1996.
 He also currently serves as president of the Berridge Consulting Group, Inc., and Advisory Board Member of SunTrust Bank, N.A.
 Previously, Berridge held several management positions with AT&T Corporation including chair of the Central Florida AT&T Management Council; District Manager of Public Relations for the Florida Division; Manager of Legal and Divestiture Planning; and, Coordinating Supervisor of Budgets, Forecasts, Planning, Human Resources, and Manufacturing.
 He also served as a member on the State Board of Community Colleges from October 2000 to September 2005.

 In addition, Berridge is an alumnus of Leadership Orlando and Leadership Florida.
-He is also a past member of the Mayor of Orlando’s High Tech Task Force and the Advisory Board for Florida Community Colleges.
+He currently serves on the Board of Trustees for the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 He also served as a founding board member of the Astronaut’s Memorial Foundation.

 Ms. Sally S. BradshawSally Bradshaw has an extensive career in federal and state government and the political arena.